Rare Early Map of Northern Europe

 The map depicts a Greenland as attached to Scandinavia.
 Norway (Norbegia) is named, as are Oslo (asto), Bergen (begensis) and Trondheim (nodrosia).
 Gdansk (Dantzg), Riga, and Stetin, are also named along the southern coastline of the Baltic Sea.

-The map is very rare on the market, having only appeared in the final editions of the Rome Ptolemy.
+The map is very rare on the market, having only appeared in the final edition of the Rome edition of Ptolemy's Geographia.

 Claudius Ptolemy (fl.
 AD 127-145) was an ancient geographer, astronomer, and mathematician.
 He is known today through translations and transcriptions of his work, but little is known about his life besides his residence in Alexandria.